arachne-framework/architecture/adr-003-config-implementation.md

   idioms.
     - Mitigation: Write a data-oriented wrapper (note: I have a working proof of concept already.)
-- SPARQL is a string-based query langauge, as opposed to a composable data API.
+- SPARQL is a string-based query language, as opposed to a composable data API.
-    - Mitigation: It is possibe to hook into Jena's ARQ query engine at the object layer, and expose a data-oriented API from there, with SPARQL semantics but an API similar to Datomic datalog.
+    - Mitigation: It is possible to hook into Jena's ARQ query engine at the object layer, and expose a data-oriented API from there, with SPARQL semantics but an API similar to Datomic datalog.
 - OWL inferencing is known to have performance issues with complex